 The ProtoBot is a 100% open source, accessible, super inexpensive, and easy to build robot.
-Everything: Hardware, Software, Guides, and Curriculum; are Open Source, which means anyone can access everything they need for building, programming, and using one (or more).
+Everything is Open Source--Hardware, Software, Guides, and Curriculum--which means anyone can access everything they need to build and use the robot.

-It's a great way to learn about Soldering, Programming, the wonderful world of Open Source projects, and Arduino.
+It's a great way to learn the basics of soldering, electrical engineering, and programming.

 (If you want to learn more about the ProtoBots in general, and/or The ProtoBot Project, visit https://theprotobotproject.wordpress.com, or the ProtoBots Github, at https://github.com/Bobcatmodder/ProtoBots)